Network fees

 It is a very dynamic thing, therefore each level changes its value every minute in such a way as to guarantee that the transaction will be included in a specific block within a given time frame.

-Use to get the list of network fee levels.
+Use this API endpoint to get the list of network fee levels.

 [